grzelkowski/quick-ajax-post-loader/README.md

 Yes, it includes a default grid style (up to 12 columns) that can be disabled if full customization is desired.

 ## Changelog

+### 1.3.2 - 2024-11-13
+- Improved `post_meta`  handling for better shortcode management.
+- Fixed an issue where shortcodes were not visible on the shortcode management page.
+- Enhanced data migration for better backward compatibility.

 ### 1.3.1 - 2024-11-11
 - Resolved an issue where custom post types (CPT) were sometimes not selectable in the settings.